lsst-sqre/sqr-097/index.md

 topic
 - Update the status of the UWS job to set it to DELETED

-#### QServ:
+#### QServ adapter:

+- Qserv pulls event form job-delete queue.
-- Upon receiving a request to delete a job, stop and delete query Our approach here would be to set the job to DELETED in UWS before sending off the event in Kafka.
+- Upon receiving a request to delete a job, sends a request to either API of QServ to stop and delete query.

+Our approach here would be to set the job to DELETED in UWS before sending off the event in Kafka.
 This ensures that the job is marked as deleted, in case the user checks the status before the event is processed by QServ.